aneeshratnala/fireflies/README.md

 npm run dev
 ```

-3. Open your browser to the URL shown (typically `http://localhost:5173/`)
+3. Open your browser to the localhost URL shown.

 ## Controls